farcaster-project/RFCs/05-tasks-and-events.md

 Required parameters are:
 * `hash`: Transaction hash.
 * `confirmation_bound`: Upper bound on the confirmation count until which the syncer should report updates on the block depth of the transaction.
-This task MUST be maintained until this threshold is reached or until until `lifetime` has passed.
+This task MUST be maintained until this threshold is reached or until `lifetime` has passed.
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
-This task MUST be maintained until this threshold is reached or until until `confirmation_bound` has been reached.
+This task MUST be maintained until this threshold is reached or until `confirmation_bound` has been reached.

 Once a transaction is seen by the syncer, and passed the confirmation threshold, a `transaction_confirmations` event is emitted.